tjizep/treestore/README.md

 Building
 --------

-Currently only MSVC 11 is a supported compiler.
-Future builds will be GCC 'compliant'
+GCC and MSVC is supported

 TODO
 ----